Shopping tips to remember during the holiday season!

-- Buy in bulk.
-Buy your holiday cooking items in bulk and use the extra throughout the season.
+- Buy your holiday cooking items in bulk and use the extra throughout the season.
 This eliminates extra trips to the grocery store and reduces excess packaging.

 - Consider not buying single-use items for the big holiday meal.
 Make it special.
 Use the real stuff including cloth napkins, drinking glasses and silverware instead of disposable paper and plastic products.

 - Just say "no" to paper and plastic bags.
 Bring your own reusable shopping bag.
 If you do use a plastic or paper bag, reuse it.
 Recycle plastic bags at local grocers.
 Paper bags can be placed in your blue curbside recycling cart.

 - Make recycling easy for guests.
 Place an in-house recycling basket next to the trash container.

 - Ask your invited guests to bring reusable containers.
 They can take home the leftovers in them.

 - Need extra tables, chairs or even another grill?
 Consider borrowing or renting the items that you will only use occasionally.
 That may save you money.

 - Compost your food waste.
 Fruits and vegetables are perfect ingredients.

 - Keep it simple.
 One thoughtful gift is better than six wrapped packaged of unwanted gifts.

 - Give gift certificates for restaurants, gym memberships, car washes, spas, magazine subscriptions and so much more.